Use of Ethanol Blended Fuels

 - Would You Like to Know More?

 On 22 September 2005, in response to the Biofuels Taskforce report, the fleet introduced a range of measures to promote the biofuels/ethanol industry in Australia including that “the Government will demonstrate its confidence in ethanol blended fuel by encouraging users of Commonwealth vehicles to purchase E10 where possible.”
-The Department of Finance and Deregulation has been tasked with implementing the fleet-related recommendation.
+The Department of Finance has been tasked with implementing the fleet-related recommendation.

 Ethanol Blended fuel is available in Australia as: